fbpx

 Firstly, it is not always practical to remove a suspect thermocouple from service and ‘test’ it in another place.
 Once the device is used means that it may no longer be homogeneous.
 Subjecting an inhomogeneous thermocouple to a different set of temperature gradients, even if only subtly different, can result in a different output and reading.
 Re-calibrating a used thermocouple will certainly yield a ‘number’, but that number will probably be meaningless in the thermocouple’s place of use.

-Pyrosales Thermocouple Pic JsThe best way to evaluate a used thermocouple is to ‘probe’ the location by placing a new thermocouple that has a known output, alongside the suspect one in an operating process, and compare the readings.
+Pyrosales Thermocouple pic JSThe best way to evaluate a used thermocouple is to ‘probe’ the location by placing a new thermocouple that has a known output, alongside the suspect one in an operating process, and compare the readings.
 If it is not practical to have two sensors in place at the same time.
 Remove the suspect probe and replace it with another one known to be good.
 Then, if the good probe is in the same place as the removed one has been, and the process has not changed during the exchange, the readings from the two probes can be compared.
 Note that it is not necessary to keep and use an unlimited supply of new probes for these tests.
 A few suitable replacement devices can be kept available, selecting one for testing use.
 Under normal circumstances, thermocouple drift, or degradation, is a gradual and very slow process.
 A single replacement probe can therefore be used a few times to probe a process and be considered reliable for a few repeated tests.
 And, when a drifted probe has been found, the test probe may simply be left in place as a working sensor, while the next replacement becomes the test device.

 A useful instrument for troubleshooting thermocouple systems is a portable temperature indicator.
 A number of these devices are capable of operating with two or more different thermocouple types, and some offer an ‘output’ function that will produce an electrical output to simulate a thermocouple operating at any temperature of choice.
 In use, the instrument is normally attached to the wires of a circuit being tested at some convenient access point, such as in a connecting head.
 Care should be taken to ensure that the correct polarity is maintained.
 In Australia, we use the ANSI colour code where the negative is always RED.
 There, the output of an operating sensor may be monitored and evaluated.
 Or, using and instrument’s ‘output’ function, a simulated thermocouple signal may be sent back to the circuit’s permanent indicator or controller to verify proper operation of the rest of the circuit.
 When driving a signal back towards an instrument, it is usually necessary to break one side of the circuit to avoid ‘loading’ the portable tester by the low resistance of the thermocouple itself.